jcarlosfv3/dark-theme/README.md

 # Material Angular Dashboard

-Welcome to the first dark dashboard with Google Material Design and Angular!
+Welcome to the first dark Angular!